maelfabien/maelfabien.github.io/_pages/dl.md

 [Convolutional Neural Networks (CNN)](https://maelfabien.github.io/deeplearning/cnn/) : CNNs changed the field of Computer Vision.
 How do CNNs work ?
 What can they be used for ?

 [A full guide to face detection](https://maelfabien.github.io/tutorials/face-detection/) : Face Detection using Cascade Classifier, Histogram of Oriented Gradients and Convolutional Neural Networks.

+[Implementing YoloV3 for Object DDetection](https://maelfabien.github.io/computervision/yolo/) : Learn how to implement YoloV3 and detect objects on your images and videos.

 [How to use OpenPose on macOS ?](https://maelfabien.github.io/tutorials/open-pose/) : OpenPose is a C++ / Python library for Pose Estimation.
 Let's see how to use it in macOS !